The directed landscape: The Airy line ensemble last passage problem

 \section{The Airy line ensemble last passage problem}

+In this section, we study a last passage problem in the Airy line ensemble that arises naturally when we try to understand the limit of the right side of the equality in Proposition \ref{P:wm-equivalent}.
+To motivate the study of this problem, we first see how it arises in the study of Brownian last passage percolation via the melon identity in Lemma \ref{L:k-line-prior}.

-Recall the scaling operations $\bar{x} = 2xn^{-1/3}$ and $\hat{y} = 1 + 2yn^{-1/3}$, and the bracket notation $[]$, $\{\}$, and $\langle \rangle$ for last passage across Brownian motions, a Brownian melon, and the Airy line ensemble.
-Our goal is to understand Brownian last passage percolation from $\bar{x}$ to $\hat{y}$ by analyzing last passage across Brownian melons.
+Recall from Section \ref{SS:notation} the scaling operations $\bar{x} = 2xn^{-1/3}$ and $\hat{y} = 1 + 2yn^{-1/3}$, and the bracket notation $[]$, $\{\}$, and $\langle \rangle$ for last passage across Brownian motions, a Brownian melon, and the Airy line ensemble.
+By Proposition \ref{P:wm-equivalent}, the Brownian last passage value from $\bar{x}$ to $\hat{y}$ equals a last passage value across Brownian melon.
 By Lemma \ref{L:metric}, this analysis can be broken down into an analysis of a last passage problem across the top right corner of the melon and a last passage problem up to that corner.
 By continuity, the last passage problem across the top right corner will translate to a last passage problem in the Airy line ensemble.

-The harder part is the last passage up to the top right corner, whose values seem not to be contained in the limiting Airy line ensemble information; these are values of the form $\{\bar x \to (\hat z,k)\}_n$.
+The harder part is the last passage up to the top right corner; these are values of the form $\{\bar x \to (\hat z,k)\}_n$.
 To tackle this problem, we approximate a variant,

-which has the added advantage of monotonicity in $z$ (see Lemma \ref{L:double-mono}). {{\mathfrak o}} In the sequel, for a random array $\{R_{n, k} :n, k \in \N\}$ we will write
+which has the added advantage of monotonicity in $z$ (see Lemma \ref{L:double-mono}).
+Here and throughout we use the notation $W^n_k :=(WB^n)_k$ for the $k$th line in a Brownian $n$-melon. {{\mathfrak o}} In the sequel, for a random array $\{R_{n, k} :n, k \in \N\}$ we will write

-The idea behind this notation is that if we can pass to a limit in $n$ to get a sequence $R_k$, then by the Borel-Cantelli lemma, $R_k/r_k \to 0$ almost surely. \begin{prop} For each $n$, let $W^n = WB^n$ be a Brownian $n$-melon.
-Let $x > 0$, $\epsilon>0$ and let $z_k$ be an arbitrary sequence of real numbers.
+The idea behind this notation is that if we can pass to a limit in $n$ to get a sequence $R_k$, then by the Borel-Cantelli lemma, $R_k/r_k \to 0$ almost surely.

+\begin{prop} For each $n$, let $W^n = WB^n$ be a Brownian $n$-melon.
+Let $x > 0$ and let $z_k$ be an arbitrary sequence of real numbers.
 Let

 Then